WWE's China hopes rest on Bin Wang's big shoulders

 WWE's partnership with PPTV, which is owned by Chinese conglomerate Suning Holdings Group, may protect against any backlash because its parent has close ties to the Chinese government, industry experts said.

 The Chinese government does not pre-approve scripts.
-WWE does post videos of Wang in training on Chinese social media sites, so fans can track his progress, said Paul "Triple H" Levesque, whose is WWE's head of talent and live events.
+WWE does send China videos of Wang in training, said Paul "Triple H" Levesque, whose is WWE's head of talent and live events.

 In June, Levesque went to Shanghai to audition Chinese athletes to come to Orlando for training.